 If a person wants to file the motion pro-se, the person must be skilled at articulating his story.
 He must rely upon all of his persuasive skills to help the stakeholders understand why he is a worthy candidate for compassionate release.

 Compassionate release is not an easy lift.
 That doesn’t mean it’s an impossible lift.
 If a person does not work to build a compelling case, the chances are high that the person will not receive any relief from the sentence.
 If a person has a compelling case for relief, that doesn’t necessarily mean that a judge will authorize compassionate release.

 Many people who do not have the resources to hire an attorney want assistance.
-The law does not authorize anyone to hire Josh to file a motion on their behalf.
-Josh is not an attorney.
-Josh is a person that served more than 16 years in federal prison.
-People can hire Josh to learn about strategies he would have used to pursue compassionate release.
-They can hire Josh to provide them with guidance that they may rely upon.
-They may hire him for ghostwriting services.
-But ultimately, if a person wants assistance in filing a motion for compassionate release, the person must file the motion independently, or the person may hire an attorney.
+The law does not authorize anyone to hire a non-lawyer to file a motion on their behalf.
+Ultimately, if a person wants assistance in filing a motion for compassionate release, the person must file the motion independently, or the person may hire an attorney.